Nanokletochka/BazaldTest/README.md

 This needs to be done for each architecture supported by the branch.
 Provide main module with CLI.

-## Project Status
-The project is currently under development and is not the final version.
-As of now, tasks 1, 2, 2.1, 2.2, 2.3 and CLI module has been implemented.

 ## Getting Started
 - Install Python version 3+.
 - Install the "requests" library.